This tutorial covers the following topics:

-There is no need of feeling disappointed due to this because other software has got you covered as there are many tools for testing desktop and mobile applications like IBM’s RFI, HP’s QPI, Appium, etc. But, the aim of this tutorial is to understand the testing of dynamic web applications and why Selenium is the best for this purpose.
+There are many tools available for testing desktop and mobile applications, such as IBM’s RFI, HP’s QPI, Appium, etc. However, the aim of this Selenium tutorial is to make you understand the testing of dynamic web applications and why Selenium is the best for it.

-Since Selenium is open-source, there is no licensing cost involved, which is a significant benefit over other testing tools.
+Since Selenium is an open-source tool, there is no licensing cost involved, which is a significant benefit over other testing tools.
 Other reasons behind Selenium’s ever-growing popularity are as follows:

-- It can be integrated with tools like TestNG and JUnit for managing test cases and generating reports.
+- It can be integrated with tools such as TestNG in selenium and JUnit for managing test cases and generating reports.